Matenadaran: Modern Matenadaran

-As a result of Armenia being a constant battleground between two major powers, the Matenadaran in Etchmiadzin was pillaged several times, the last of which took place in 1804, during the Russo-Persian War.
-Eastern Armenia's annexation by the Russian Empire in the early 19th century provided a more stable climate for the preservation of the remaining manuscripts.
-Whereas in 1828 the curators of the Matenadaran catalogued a collection of only 1,809 manuscripts, in 1863 the collection had increased to 2,340 manuscripts, and in 1892 to 3,338 manuscripts.
-Prior to World War I, in 1914, the collected had reached 4,660 manuscripts.
-The collection was sent to Moscow for safekeeping since Etchmiadzin was close to the war zone.

-Thousands of Armenian manuscripts were destroyed during the genocide in the Ottoman Empire.

 On December 17, 1920, just two weeks after the demise of the First Republic of Armenia and Sovietization of Armenia, the new Bolshevik government of Armenia issued a decree nationalizing all cultural and educational institutions in Armenia.
-The issue, signed by Minister of Education Ashot Hovhannisyan, declared the manuscript repository of Etchmiadzin the "property of the working peoples of Armenia."
+The decree, signed by Minister of Education Ashot Hovhannisyan, declared the manuscript repository of Etchmiadzin the "property of the working peoples of Armenia."
 It was put under the supervision of Levon Lisitsian, an art historian and the newly appointed commissar of all cultural and educational institutions of Etchmiadzin.
+On February 5, 1921 it became the basis of the newly-founded Etchmiadzin Cultural-Historical Institute (later renmated the Etchmiadzin Scientific Institute), Armenia's first research institute.
 In March 1922 the manuscripts from Etchmiadzin that had been sent to Moscow during World War I were ordered to be returned to Armenia by Alexander Miasnikian.
 1,730 manuscripts were added to the original 4,660 manuscripts held at Etchmiadzin once they returned to Armenia.

 In 1939 the entire collection of manuscripts of Etchmiadzin were transferred to the State Public Library in Yerevan (what later became the National Library of Armenia) by the decision of the Soviet Armenian government.
-In the same year there were 9,382 cataloged manuscripts at the Matenadaran.
-On March 3, 1959, the Council of Ministers of Soviet Armenian officially established the Matenadaran as an "institute of scientific research with special departments of scientific preservation, study, translation and publication of manuscripts" in a new building.
+In the same year there were 9,382 catalogued manuscripts at the Matenadaran.

+On March 3, 1959, the Council of Ministers of Soviet Armenia officially established the Matenadaran as an "institute of scientific research with special departments of scientific preservation, study, translation and publication of manuscripts" in the current building.
 It was named after Mesrop Mashtots, the creator of the Armenian alphabet, in 1962.
+It had the distinction of being the first institute (and building) in the entire Soviet Union established for the study and preservation of manuscripts.
+During his 1970 visit to Armenia, speaking about the Matenadaran, Soviet leader Leonid Brezhnev declared that Sovietization "saved the ancient culture of the Armenian nation, the victory of socialism revived the spiritual life of this talented people, created the best conditions for its comprehensive flourishing."

+A branch of the Matenadaran was established next to the monastery of Gandzasar in the Republic of Artsakh (Nagorno-Karabakh) in 2015.
+It contained copies of hundreds of manuscripts.
+It ceased operations following the Azerbaijani takeover and the forced exodus of Armenians in September 2023.

 Architecture

+The architectural ensemble of the Matenadaran includes the main building, road leading up to the building, the wing colonnades, and monumental statues of prominent medieval Armenian figures.
+It is a national monument of Armenia.